Geronimo747/Python-Project/README.md

+If you wish to convert miles to km press A and if you wish to convert km to miles press B. or X to Quit make your choice a
+A
+Enter distance you wish to convert to km 56 34.796873252389176 km
-If you wish to convert miles to km press A and if you wish to convert km to miles press B. make your choice x
+If you wish to convert miles to km press A and if you wish to convert km to miles press B. or X to Quit make your choice x
 X